-Myoporum bateae is an open shrub that reaches a height of 3 metres in our cold climate garden.
+Myoporum bateae is an open shrub that reaches a height of 4 metres.

 Growth habit, foliage and flowers are all attractive features.